Gabriella439/slides/modevar/modevar.md

 # Questions?

+* A tour of sample Dhall language features
+* **How to create a language standard**
+* How to build polished tooling
+* How to promote adoption of that language

 # How to standardize a language

+Dhall's most pronounced design constraint supporting multiple language bindings

-Dhall's biggest design constraint is keeping the standard simple
+This constraint entails keeping the language standard as simple as possible

-Dhall is implemented *from scratch* for most new language bindings!

 The key components of the standard are: